 What is the goal of the Christian life, and how do we help one another get there?
-One old catechism says that our chief goal in life is to glorify and enjoy God forever.
+One old catechism says that our chief purpose in life is to glorify and enjoy God forever.
 This is true.
-Scripture says that we were created for God’s glory and to proclaim his praises (1 Corinthians 10:31; Ephesians 1:11-12; 1 Peter 2:9).
+We were created for God’s glory and to proclaim his praises (1 Corinthians 10:31; Ephesians 1:11-12; 1 Peter 2:9).
 We exist to worship God, and in order to be genuine, this worship must come from the heart.
-It must be a genuine expression of our real feelings.
+It must be an expression of our real feelings.
 We adore God above everything else, and we submit to his every command.

 It is God’s plan for each of us that we “be conformed to the likeness of his Son” (Romans 8:29).
 Even in this life, we “are being transformed into his likeness with ever-increasing glory” (2 Corinthians 3:18).
 Paul labored with the Galatians “until Christ is formed in you” (Galatians 4:19).
 He told the Ephesians that our goal is “attaining to the whole measure of the fullness of Christ” (Ephesians 4:13).

 In Christ, we have a new identity and a new purpose for living.
 The new self is “to be like God in true righteousness and holiness” (Ephesians 4:22-24).
 What a concept!
 We are to be like God not just in the resurrection, but even, to the extent possible, in this life.
 We are becoming like Jesus, who showed us what God is like when living in the flesh.
-We are not just hoping to be like him in the next life—we are already to be like him in this life.
+We are not just hoping to be like him in the next life—we are to be like him in this life.

 How is the transformation accomplished in our lives?
 Paul exhorts, “Be transformed by the renewing of your mind” (Romans 12:2).
 Our new self “is being renewed in knowledge in the image of its Creator” (Colossians 3:10).
 Both heart and mind are involved.
 Behavior is, too.
 These three work together in those who are being transformed by Christ.

 The mind alone is not enough.
 If only the mind is involved, we may be like demons who know truths about God but do not obey him.
 Simply knowing the truth is not enough.
 We must not only hear, but we must also do (Matthew 7:24).
 Behavior alone is not enough.
 If we go through the motions without really believing in God, we are play-actors.
-And even if we believe in God and do the right actions, if our heart is far from God, our worship is in vain.
-If we sing God’s praises without really feeling any affection for him, we are hypocrites.
+Even if we believe in God and do the right actions, if our heart is far from God, our worship is in vain.
+If we sing God’s praises without feeling any affection for him, we are hypocrites.

 In short, we need right beliefs, right actions, and right emotions.
 If the heart is right and our beliefs are right, then right behavior will be the result.
-We wantright behavior, but we need to remember that it is the result of other things, and not the ultimate goal.
+We want right behavior, but we need to remember that it is the result of other things, and not the ultimate goal.
 Now, as I asked in the introduction, how do we help one another grow toward our Christian goal?
 How do we help one another become transformed to become more like Christ in righteousness and holiness?

 I see three or four steps in the process.
 First, there is conversion.
 We can preach the gospel, but God is the one who must change the hearts and produce a response.
-We should paint the gospel message as clearly as we can, in as many ways as we can, with biblical terms and with modern terms, but we do not claim credit for the effectiveness of God’s message.
+We should present the gospel message as clearly as we can, in as many ways as we can, with biblical terms and with modern terms, but we do not claim credit for the effectiveness of God’s message.
 We just want to be faithful stewards, delivering the truth that God so loved the world that he sent his Son to rescue us from our sin.

 We welcome repentant and struggling sinners, but not unrepentant, uncaring ones.
 Our model is Jesus Christ, who welcomed white-collar criminals and prostitutes, but did not welcome people who thought they had no need for repentance.
 As we strive to imitate our Savior and Teacher, Jesus Christ, we need to look especially at his relationship with the Father, and his relationship with the people around him.
 His relationship with the Father was characterized by prayer and by his thorough knowledge of and reliance on Scripture.
-Prayer and study have for millennia formed the core of Christian spiritual growth.
+Prayer and study have for centuries formed the core of Christian spiritual growth.
 They are important!
 Why?
 Not as another “duty” or a way of earning God’s love.
 Rather, they are the way of being with God so that we can hear his voice in our lives and be reminded of our true condition: We are redeemed from sin, we belong to him, our salvation is secure in him, he loves us infinitely, he is our ever-present Helper and he will never leave nor forsake us.

-Jesus was committed to people—he loved the lost, and he castigated people who thought they were religiously superior to others (a feeling that usually stems from a works-oriented approach to worship).
+Jesus was committed to people—he loved the lost, and he criticized people who thought they were religiously superior to others (a feeling that often stems from a works-oriented approach to worship).
 He was committed to a close relationship among believers—his disciples related not just individually to him as students to their teacher, but also to one another.
 Jesus formed them into a group, a body, that would in time give itself mutual support, a community that would reach out to others and invite them in.